 Roofing Tear-off Dumpster Sizing by Squares

-How big a roll-off do you actually need for a 25-square tear-off in Chapel Hill?
-Our rule for asphalt shingles is simple: count two-thirds of a cubic yard per square.
-The low-wall roll-off is ideal for this; a 20-yard container holds the tonnage for most roofs in Orange, keeping your site clean and ready for work.
+How big a roll-off do you actually need for a roof tear-off in Chapel Hill?
+The rule for asphalt shingles is simple: count on two-thirds of a cubic yard per square.
+Most residents choose our low-wall 20-yard container; this size manages the tonnage for typical jobs, while keeping the debris load within the Orange County legal limit.

 Matte-black 15-yard roofing roll-off dumpster with reinforced low side walls sitting directly on a Chapel Hill residential concrete driveway, three-tab asphalt shingle bundles stacked nearby, an unmarked white hauler truck partially visible at the edge of the frame.